HRSAndrabi/covstrain/README.md

-# covstrain
+# CoVstrain

-Covstrain is an interactive tool using global SARS-CoV-2 genomic sequencing data to visualise mutations of interest around the world.
+CoVstrain is an interactive tool using global SARS-CoV-2 genomic sequencing data to visualise mutations of interest around the world.
 Visit the website at https://covstrain.com/.

 ### Contributing

-Covstrain is open-source, and accepting pull requests.
+CoVstrain is open-source, and accepting pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Acknowledgements